fenago/pytest-quick-start-guide/preface.md

 **Example Code and Online Resources**

-The examples in this book were written and tested using Python 3 and pytest 3. pytest 3 supports Python 2.7, and Python 3.4+.
+The examples in this course were written and tested using Python 3 and pytest 3. pytest 3 supports Python 2.7, and Python 3.4+.

-The source code for the Tasks project, as well as for all of the tests shown in this book, is available through a link1 on the book’s web page at pragprog.com.2 You don’t need to download the source code to understand the test code; the test code is presented in usable form in the examples.
+The source code for the Tasks project, as well as for all of the tests shown in this course, is available through a link1 on the book’s web page at pragprog.com.2 You don’t need to download the source code to understand the test code; the test code is presented in usable form in the examples.
 But to follow along with the Tasks project, or to adapt the testing examples to test your own